How to Build a Gravel Driveway: Complete DIY Guide

 Final Checklist

-Before calling it done:
+Before you call it done:

 • [ ] Base layer 4"+ compacted